stepcellwolf/unicis-tech/pages/projects.md

 # Security Guru

 Security Guru is an awareness wizard application to deliver to any end-users, companies, mobile providers, etc. security solution for their mobile and portable devices that run Android.
 Delivering training in Macedonian court houses for digital signing and digital certifications.

-**Note**: Soon there will be Github available repository, sorry for inconvenience.